Cheersbbg/Custom-BCI-Experiment-Generator/README.md

 This repository contains two components for creating highly customizable and ready-to-use experiment paradigms for conducting body scanning:

-1. Hands Template Generation: This component allows you to generate hand templates for your experiments.
+1. Hands Template Generation: This component allows you to generate hand templates in pre-determined setting for your experiments.
 To create hand templates, follow these steps:
     - Navigate to the `hands` directory.
     - Run the `hands-generator.py` script using the following command:
       ```